 For example, Will a person purchase a solution without knowing he has a problem?

 You should tell him that he has a problem and you are one to provide the best solution out there in the most genuine way.
 Then only you will be able to sell your product/service quickly.

 Let me explain what the meaning of each state is.

 Suppose, a person is unaware of his increasing weight & don’t have any diet plan.
 He is fine with the routine and hasn’t experienced any symptom of obesity.

 The same person found that he has got some extra pounds than his regular and looking a little bit fat.
 He knows that it’s causing him other health problems too.

 Now, he gets to know that this problem can be cured.
-He is searching for the tips for weight loss or the medicines and found that he can lose weight with the help of a special diet plan or taking some medicines.
+He is searching for the tips for weight loss or the medicines and found that he can lose weight with the help of a special diet plan or by taking some medication.

 He searched for the weight loss consultation (or medicines) and landed on your page.
-May be yours product/service is the most appealing to him.
+Maybe your product/service is the most appealing to him.